MrDesjardins/TypeScriptReactBoilerplate/readme.md

 # Boilerplate for TypeScript and React Project

-Boilerplate for using TypeScript with React with a small web server.
-Ideal for testing small code in TypeScript and React.
+Boilerplate for using TypeScript (TS) with React with a small web server.
+Ideal for testing small code in TypeScript and React (TSX).

 - TypeScript
 - Typings/@Types
-- Gulp to build
+- Webpack to build
+- Webpack to bundle (one vendor, one app, one lazy load)
+- Webpack to start ExpressJs web server
-- Importing third-party (JS) available across scripts
+- Importing third-party (JS) and use in TS
-- Modules import + lazy loaded
+- Modules import + lazy load module
-- Server with watcher + autoreload
+- ~~Server with watcher + autoreload~~
-- React
+- React with TypeScript (TSX)
+- Use CommonJs (instead of AMD)

 ## Setup
 ```